 Nothing compares to the nostalgia we all feel once the holiday season hits.
 This really is the most wonderful time of the year—a moment for us to sit back and reflect on all that we've achieved, embrace our family and friends (without the nagging of work emails), indulge in the art of feasting, and prepare ourselves (both emotionally and physically) for the New Year ahead.
 If you're feeling the festive spirit too, then it's officially time to set the mood and create a space where memories can be made.

 While many of us can't wait to break out the tinsel and glitter balls come December 1, the green-and-red Christmas home décor isn't everybody's taste or cultural tradition.
-It is possible to style a home without the classic ornaments and still fill it up with holiday cheer.
-To find out how, we tapped the Williams-Sonoma Home's VP of product development, Lainey Hollis, to share her holiday décor trend predictions along with a few tips on how to style it yourself at home (without denting your wallet too much).
+It is possible to style a home without the classic ornaments and still fill it up with holiday cheer?
+To find out how, we tapped Williams Sonoma Home's VP of product development, Lainey Hollis, for her holiday décor trend predictions along with a few tips on how to style it yourself at home (without denting your wallet too much).

 MYDOMAINE: What is the number one rule for holiday decorating at home?

 LAINEY HOLLIS: The holidays are a time of year when you can really go all-out with decorating.
 More is more.
 Focus on laying in elements versus editing.
 I personally love adding warmth throughout the home with fresh greenery and live flowers like magnolia leaves and bright red amaryllis plants.
 I also always recommend making any space your own by decorating with an abundance of your favorite personal items like family photos or treasured ornaments.

 MD: What are some holiday-inspired trends for the living room that aren't too traditional or kitschy?